 Veda's Room at the Warming Station

 The Warming Station has been open since mid November and has experienced heavy use since that time.
 So far the Warming Station use has been almost as high as the 2018-2019 season, which was the busiest in the twelve year history of our organization.
 As of January 31, the Warming Station had served 115 people facing homelessness.
-During the cold spell in mid January, the Warming Station went into overflow , with guests sleeping n the floor in Veda's Room (the dining room) to escape the bitter nightime temperatures.
+During the cold spell in mid January, the Warming Station went into overflow , with guests sleeping n the floor in Veda's Room (the dining room) to escape the bitter nighttime temperatures.
 The evening census dropped back to around 14 once the weather warmed up.

 Dave and Kasandra Williams